pereznetworks/TD-Project9/project9-gallery-app/README.md

     it seems....
       Flickr relies on photo owners and creators to... tag their photos correctly
-       so the safe-search options ...does not always filter out 'mature' or 'adult' content
+       so the safe-search options ... frequently do not filter out 'mature' or 'adult' content

-      I started writing a custom filter using regexp and string matching to start catching words and phrases ... that someone may innocently use
+      I started writing a custom filter using regexp and string matching

+        to start catching words and phrases that someone may innocently use

-         but seem to consistently return 'unexpected' results
+        but no matter how exhsutive, seems to consistently return 'unexpected' results

 [Sample Photo src url, saved to json format](./src/Flickr/howTo.json)